cori-zeus/mgbase-fork/README.md

 # MODERN WARFARE SWEPS
-This is **NOT** the official git repository, do not misconstrue this as such.
-This is simply an unofficial "fork" of the original addon.
+This is **NOT** the official git repository.
+This is an unofficial fork of the original addon.

 ## WHERE ARE THE ASSETS?
-While I have made the scripts available, I chose not to include assets as they (obviously) almost universally belong to Infinity Ward and Activision.
-If any assets ever need to be modified, the modified version will be available in the repository.
+I'm releasing the scripts, but releasing the assets would likely get me a cease and desist order.

 ## HOW TO USE
-As a result of many files being excluded, anyone who wishes to use the fork will have to also have the [original Workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2459720887) installed.
-After having downloaded the addon, clone the repository to `GarrysMod/garrysmod/addons`.
-The cloned scripts will override the originals.
+As a result of many files being excluded, anyone who wants to use the fork will need to install the [original Workshop addon](https://steamcommunity.com/sharedfiles/filedetails/?id=2459720887) installed.
+After downloading the addon, clone the repository to `GarrysMod/garrysmod/addons`.
+The cloned files will override the originals.

 ## MULTIPLAYER
-If you are the host and using modified files, then I think it will work just fine.
-If you are connecting to another host that doesn't use modified files, then you probably will not see any of my changes.
+If you are the host and using modified files, then I think it will work mostly fine.
+If you are connecting to another host that doesn't use modified files, then you probably won't see any of my changes.

----

-I hereby permit the developers of the original addon to use my code in their project as they see fit.